Friday, 30 December 2016

 "A Shī’ih and Shaykhī version of the tradition Bahā’u’llāh is referring to here can be found in ibn Babuyah's Kitāb al-Ghayba and Aḥmad al-Aḥsāʾī's Kitāb ar-Rajʿa (p.106).
 This says that the Qāʾim will ascend the pulpit of the Kufa mosque (in Bahā’u’llāh’s account, this occurs in the House of God) and bring out a book.
 When he reads from it, all of his 313 disciples (asḥāb) will flee except for one wazīr (helper) and 12 nuqabā’ (chosen disciples).
 Those who flee will find no refuge and eventually return to him.
 The English phrase “his chosen disciples”, used in the translation of the tablet, translates the Arabic word ‘nuqabā’’.
 This translation is based on the account given in the tradition, which makes it clear that those who flee the Qāʾim will be from among his own disciples.
 In contrast to this, a dictionary definition of ‘nuqabā’’ gives the more general meaning of ‘leaders’, ‘chiefs’, or ‘nobles’.
 If ‘nuqabā’’ was translated this way, it would suggest that the people who flee the Qāʾim are religious leaders and rulers - that is, those who would be expected to oppose the Qāʾim.
 However, in Sufi, Shīʿih and Shaykhī literature, the word ‘nuqabā’’ has a specific meaning.
 It refers to one of several ranks, such as nujabā, abwāb and abdāl, in a spiritual hierarchy.
 The beings who occupy this very high spiritual rank, due to their gnosis or divine knowledge, are deputies of the Hidden Imām and ‘chiefs’ and’ leaders’ in that sense.
 These nuqabā’ are not known to other human beings and do not hold ecclesiastical or political power.
 Only upon the Qāʾim’s return will he, according to some ḥadīth accounts, give the nuqabā’ power as actual leaders and rulers over men.
 Bahā’u’llāh’s point in this paragraph is that, if it is possible even for the nuqabā’ to wrongly reject the Qāʾim - and they are only one step below the Qāʾim in spiritual rank - then perhaps the reader could entertain the possibility that he himself is also wrong, just like the mullahs of his age, and admit that the Qāʾim has appeared, though in a way that differs from popular expectations, and it is wrong to oppose him. - Alison Marshall, based on information kindly provided by Dr Armin Eschraghi."

-Thursday 3 March 2016
+Thursday, 3 March 2016

 Tablet on Understanding the Cause of Opposition

 The translation of Tablet on Understanding the Cause of Opposition to the Manifestations of God (Lawḥ-i ʿirfān-i ʿillat-i iʿrāḍ) is now available.
-You can access it on the Windflower Translations website here.
+You can access it on the Windflower Translations Library.
 On this page, you can read the English translation and, in addition, open or download a pdf file that contains the original Persian/Arabic side by side with the English.
 The tablet has two distinct sections: the first section in Persian, which contains Baha'u'llah's explanations to his correspondent, and a second section in Arabic, which is a long prayer that Baha'u'llah wrote for his correspondent to say.

 The Tablet on Understanding the Cause of Opposition is not known in the English-speaking world.
 It is on the Baha'i World Centre's 'best-known' list of tablets, but despite that, nothing is known about it.
 Taherzadeh does not mention it in any of his four volumes on Baha'u'llah's writings.
 The one thing that can be said for sure is that it was written in the Akka period, because in the tablet Baha'u'llah says that he is writing in the Most Great Prison.
 The recipient of the tablet is not known.
 It might be a Baha'i who has come to doubt Baha'u'llah's claims or perhaps a Muslim seeker who is 'hesitating'.